We are working

 Partnerships and Feasibility Study

-Following a series of Strategic Planning Round Tables in 2019 and 2020 with key partners, being Hobsons Bay City Council, Deakin University, Melbourne Water, Greater Western Water (previously City West Water), Ecolinc, Cirqit Health and Birdlife Australia, we agreed on ideas for a new centre and formalised partnerships.
+After a series of Strategic Planning Round Tables in 2019 and 2020 with key partners—Hobsons Bay City Council, Deakin University, Melbourne Water, Greater Western Water (formerly City West Water), Ecolinc, Cirqit Health, and Birdlife Australia—we came up with ideas for a new Wetlands Centre and established formal partnerships.

 Concept Design